 |Coaches at the Windsor Horse Show|

 “Prince Philip has been Patron of the British Driving Society for over 40 years.
 The BDS is the national organisation responsible for harness horse driving in Britain.
-His involvement has helped to raise the profile of carriage driving both at home and abroad.” says John Parker, LHHI, Chairman of the British Driving Society.
+His involvement has helped to raise the profile of carriage driving both at home and abroad.” said John Parker, LHHI, Chairman of the British Driving Society.

 |Arley Hall Horse Trials|

 The Princess Royal is also a famous horsewoman with a long list of accolades attached to her name.
 In 1971, Princess Anne, competing as an individual in her only second Three-Day Event, became European Champion at Burghley and was declared BBC’s Sports Personality of The Year.
 Daughter Zara Philipps has certainly followed in her footsteps and in 2003, she came second at the prestigious Burghley Horse Trials, a competition previously won by both her parents.
 To mention Zara without citing her horse, Toytown, would be unfair.
 Together, they took gold medals at the 2005 European Eventing Championship in Blenheim and gold and silver medals at the 2006 World Equestrian Games in Germany, making her the reigning Eventing World Champion.

 With the life of the Royal Family so intertwined with horses throughout the ages, one should be excused for wondering whether the symbol of the longevity of the Kingdom should not be a proud stallion, rather than a raven.
 Maybe, it’s time to start another legend.

 |Finish of the 1833 Goodwood Cup by J F Herring Snr|

 Further information about the history of horseracing: The National Horseracing Museum, Newmarket, Suffolk. www.nhrm.co.uk.